xupenggoing/RNA_seq_pipeline/README.md

 nohup gunzip -c Rse1-6_104_089_S64_L002_R1_001.fastq.gz > G2_Rep3_R1 &
 nohup gunzip -c Rse1-6_104_089_S64_L002_R2_001.fastq.gz > G2_Rep3_R2 &
 ```
 ## 2. QC and Data trimming
 Generally, we need to check the quailty of our raw data and trim the low-quaility data.
+FastQC, a java written software, is developed by the Bioinformatics Group at the Babraham Institute, UK.
+It's thought to be the most used software for next generation sequences QC.

+For yale web server users, firstly you need to load the software you need for analysis via `module load FastQC/0.11.9-Java-11`.
+However, you need to know which software we have in the yale web server via `module avail` to see all the available softwares.
 ### 2.1 QC
 ```
 module load FastQC/0.11.9-Java-11